mamboNickson/mambo_visuals/content/pages/projects/project-three.md

         caption: Caption of the image
         elementId: ''
       - type: ImageBlock
+        url: /images/DSC03889.JPG
+        altText: altText of the image
+        caption: Caption of the image
+        elementId: ''
+      - type: ImageBlock
         url: /images/DSC03681.JPG
         altText: altText of the image
         caption: Caption of the image